Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/UART/UART - Retrieve GPS Position.rst

 .. only:: end amb26

-Open the example in ``“Files” → “Examples” → “AmebaSoftwareSerial” → “Adafruit_GPS_parsing”``.
+Open the example in ``"Files" → "Examples" → "AmebaSoftwareSerial" → "Adafruit_GPS_parsing"``.

 Compile and upload to Ameba, then press the reset button.
 The result will be output to Serial Monitor:

 |image12|